 THE POLAR REGIONS

-THE WHITE CONTINENT
+THE WHITE CONTINTENT

 Antarctica sits at the bottom of the world, surrounded by the Southern Ocean.